andrz25/bookstore-lab2/README.md

 4. **Immutability**: Discuss benefits in domain models
 5. **Performance**: Compare ArrayList vs ConcurrentHashMap trade-offs and thread safety

+### Code Exploration and Analysis

+1. How many concrete classes extend the abstract Material class?
+- The five concrete classes that extend the abstract Material class are AudioBook, EBook, Magazine, PrintedBook, and VideoMaterial.
+2. What design pattern is demonstrated in the getDiscountedPrice() method?
+- Inside the getDiscountedPrice() method, the design pattern demonstrated is the Template method.
+The template method is a design pattern where it creates the structure of an algorithm, which then allows other subclasses to override certain steps, while maintaining the same algorithm..
+For example, the getDiscountedPrice() method is able to use the getDiscountRate() method as it desires, while the overall behavior of getDiscountedPrice() stays the same.
+The getDiscountRate() method is the step that can be used by other subclasses or the “step” that is being overridden.
+3. List all interfaces implemented in the system and their purposes.
+- BookstoreAPI: An interface that provides the basic methods to operate a bookstore, and defines CRUD, search, analytic, and export operations
+- MaterialStore: An interface that helps establish operations of a polymorphic material store
+- Media: An interface that helps materials like audio and video materials define their function (ex.
+Duration, format, and playback)
+- MaterialVisitor: Allows for multiple classes to implement the same method names with different implementation details
+- Comparable<Material>: Helps order all materials in alphabetical order using titles
+4. Identify three examples of defensive programming in the Book class.
+- Input validation in a constructor -> helps prevent any errors for a given input, instead of automatically assigning and assuming the given input is correct
+- ISBN validation -> helps prevent wrong formatting of the ISBN, in case the given ISBN is a NULL value, and if it only contains digits from 0-9
+- Price validation -> helps prevent invalid prices by checking if the price is a negative value, or any invalid math equations (infinite, or invalid calculations)
+- Conclusion: Each one of these examples help prevent invalid input
+5. What is the worst case time complexity of finding a book by ISBN in BookstoreArrayList?
+- The worst case time complexity is O(n) where the given isbn is valid but it does not exist within the inventory, meaning that the code has to iterate through the entire list only to return back NULL.

+### UML Generation and Analysis
+1. Identify all aggregation and composition relationships
+- Composition: Section A relies on Section B to exist.
+If Section B gets destroyed, Section A gets destroyed alongside it, since it can’t function without Section B. In essence, Section A can’t be independent, but is dependent on Section B.
+    - Example: MaterialStoreImpl and List<Material>
+        - The store (MaterialStoreImpl) has to exist in order for materials (List<Material>) to exist
+- Aggregation: Section A can rely on Section B to exist, but it doesn’t have to.
+If Section B gets destroyed, Section A can still function without Section B. In essence, Section A can be independent of Section B.
+    - Example: BookstoreArrayList and List<Book>
+        - The bookstore (BookstoreArrayList) does not need to exist in order for books (List<Book>) to exist
+2. Explain why Media is an interface rather than a class
+- Media is an interface instead of a class because multiple different classes require Media to set its behaviour.
+In other words, Media is like a contract for all classes, as it helps classes create different implementation needs, and media types desired.
+At the same time, it helps practice the Interface Segregation Policy (A SOLID Principle), since Media and Material are separate from each other.
+This allows classes to only implement interfaces that are needed, instead of implementing ones that are not necessary, if Media and Material weren’t separated.

+### Solid Principle Analysis

+For each SOLID principle, provide:
+1. Single Responsibility: One example from the codebase
+- Single Responsibility essentially means that a class only should have one reason to change, and it should only have one job in general.
+An example would be the BookArrayUtils class, since the only purpose of the class is to provide util use for Book objects.
+The only reason it would need to change, would all be based on how the Book objects function, and what utils they require from the class.
+2. Open/Closed: How does the Material hierarchy demonstrate this?
+- Material is an abstract class that implements the Comparable<Material>.
+The subclasses of material can use polymorphism to implement any of the abstract methods in the Material class, but the subclasses cannot edit any of the methods within the Material class.(You can’t make modifications to Material class)
+3. Liskov Substitution: An example of proper substitution
+- Liskov Substitution means that subclasses should be able to substitute for their base type without changing the functionality of the base type.
+An example could be Material, meaning any Material subclass should be able to substitute in for the Material type, without breaking or changing functionality.
+In essence, we can use EBook (a material subclass) in place of where Material is needed or called.
+4. Interface Segregation: Why is Media separate from Material?
+- Media is separate from Material because the methods stored in Media are not needed by all subclasses, only AudioBook and VideoMaterial.
+The other subclasses shouldn't be forced to depend on interfaces/methods that don’t apply to them.
+5. Dependency Inversion: How does the API layer demonstrate this?
+- This means that it is not the actual implementation that is depended on, but the declaration of the method(method lines).
+In the API layer there are no code bodies for each of the declared methods, there are only the method lines in the interfaces.

 ### Reflection Questions

 Answer these reflection questions thoughtfully: